BernardSnow201/BernardSnow201/README.md

-###
-👋 Hello, CyberWorld! 👋
+### 👋 Hello, CyberWorld! 👋

 My name is ✨ Vernon LC ✨ and I am a Cybersecurity Mentor for life.

-At this moment
+### At this moment

     🌱 I’m currently:
-        Taking down one room at a time on TryHackMe >> https://tryhackme.com/p/BernardSnow Posting myNotes on cybersecurity on medium >> https://medium.com/@vernonlc Learning everything I need to know to keep the cyberworld more stable
+        Taking down one room at a time on TryHackMe >> https://tryhackme.com/p/BernardSnow Posting myNotes on cybersecurity on medium >> https://vernonlc.medium.com/ Learning everything I need to know to keep the cyberworld more stable.